Jingtao-Li-CVer/TDD/readme.md

 ### Model Training and Testing

 1. TDD can be trained on any hyperspectral image and inferred directly on other images.
 2. The training image needs to be cropped for patches with the script `utils/cropping.py`.
-For the four datasets in the paper, the patches have already be cropped in the given downloaded link.
+For the HYDICE dataset in the paper, its patches have already be cropped in the given downloaded link.
 3. Starting the training and testing process using the following command.
 ```
 python run.py 'config_fie_path'